A nonabelian Brunn-Minkowski inequality: Introduction

 \begin{theorem} Suppose $G$ is a locally compact group with noncompact Lie dimension $n$, $\mu$ is a left Haar measure, and $\nu$ is a right Haar measure.
 Then \begin{enumerate} \item When $n=0$, there is a compact set $X$ with positive left and right measure in $G$ such that $\mu(X^2) = \mu (X)$ and $\nu(X^2) = \nu(X)$. \item When $n > 0$, for every $\varepsilon > 0$, there is a compact set $X$ with positive left and right measure in $G$ such that

 \end{enumerate}

 As a corollary, if $G$ is unimodular with $n>0$, for every $\varepsilon'>0$, there is a compact set $X$ in $G$ such that $\mu(X^2) < (2^n+\varepsilon') \mu(X)$. \end{theorem}

 The upper bound given in Theorem~\ref{thm: mainsharp} matches the lower bound given in Theorem~\ref{thm: main} when the group is helix-free, that is a group has helix dimension $0$, which essentially means the semisimple part of the group has finite center.
-Hence, for these groups, our theorems resolve the problem of generalizing the Brunn--Minkowski inequality, which was suggested by Henstock and Macbeath~\cite{HenstockMacbeath}, by Hrushovski~\cite{HrushovskiPC}, by McCrudden~\cite{Macbeath60}, and by Tao~\cite{TaoBlog}.
+Hence, for these groups, our theorems resolve the problem of generalizing the Brunn--Minkowski inequality.

 We believe that the exponent in Theorem~\ref{thm: mainsharp} should be correct for all locally compact groups, which is made precise by the following conjecture:

 \begin{conjecture}[Nonabelian Brunn--Minkowski Conjecture] Suppose $G$ is a locally compact group with noncompact Lie dimension $n$, $\mu$ is a left Haar measure, $\nu$ is a right Haar measure, and $X,Y$ are compact subsets of $G$ with positive measure.
 Then